From time to time, you may find that you need to replace your QuickBooks company data file. There are a variety of reasons this might happen:

 - File damage

-- Stepping down to a simpler edition of QuickBooks
+- Stepping into a newer edition of QuickBooks

 - Wanting a fresh start.

 Whatever the reason, there are probably a few things you’ll want to take care of in your existing file before starting the new file.

 These tips can apply whether you’re migrating some years of transaction data to a new file, or just starting one with lists, balances, and open transactions.
 Some of the tips do assume this is from QuickBooks to QuickBooks in some form.
 If you’re coming from another software, the principles of what you should prep for still hold, but how you do so may differ based on your source software.

 Step 1: Get Lists in Order

 One of the first steps you can do to start getting ready for a new file is to re-sort your lists.
 This will put them back to an alphanumeric sort order, and lets QuickBooks make sure its indexing behind the scenes is correct, so it can properly find list elements as needed.
 List issues not addressed before a migration could cause issues in the new file via imported lists, so it’s important to take care of this now.
 We also start with re-sorting lists because it’s a step best done before we check the file for damage, leaving fewer nooks and crannies for bugs to hide in.